pingwin02/slides-ui/src/slides/Examples/Slides Example/Slides Example.md

 Why don't want to use WYSIWYG:

-* as developer most time I'm dealing with editing sorce codes and moving between them,
+* developer most time are dealing with editing sorce codes and navigating between them,
-* as far as I love point and click games, this approach at works is not ergonomic for me,
+* as far as point and click games are loved, this approach at work is not ergonomic,
 * batch updating is at least painful,
-* moving/copying content between topics or courses troublesome,
+* moving/copying content between topics or courses is troublesome,
-* sharing content in other form than slides is impossible without maintaining separate files with same content.
+* sharing content in other forms than slides is impossible without maintaining separate files with the same content.

 ---